 - Viral surveillance

-ParticipantsCHOP will contact patients and families for enrollment.
+ParticipantsCHOP and our affiliate sites will contact patients and families for enrollment at specific Transplant sites.
+The study is not yet open for broad enrollment.
 The total enrollment varies by organ cohort and will include household members such as non-transplanted siblings (2-21 years old) and adult parents/caregivers.

 InterventionsThe phase I study has no interventions, as its main objective is assessing the feasibility and validity of early infection detection algorithms.

-Main Outcome MeasuresDetection of SARS-CoV-2, InDluenza, BKV, EBV, CMV, and other infections.
+Main Outcome MeasuresDetection of SARS-CoV-2, Influenza, BKV, EBV, CMV, and other infections.
 Secondary outcome measures include post-transplant metabolic function, immune-related complications, and organ function.

 My Personal Health Dashboard (MyPHD)The MyPHD app was created by Dr. Snyder’s Research Group at Stanford.
 This app will link to devices and university servers.
 MyPHD was created with a secure computational and storage framework.